 NSHE has contracted with LawRoom to provide online sexual harassment and discrimination training for its employees.
 Every employee will receive an emailed invitation with a link to complete this training.
 Employees will receive their initial invitation within the first 6 months of their employment and again every two years to fulfill NAC Code 284.496.
 TMCC’s Human Resources Department is responsible to administer and track completion of this training program.
 Please contact Human Resources for additional information regarding LawRoom Online Training.

 FERPA (Family Educational Records and Privacy Act) Training

-All TMCC employees, including full-time, part-time and letter of appointment employees having access to student information must have one time training in the Family Educational Rights and Privacy Act of 1974, as Amended (FERPA), according to TMCC policies and nationally recommended best practices.
+All TMCC employees, including full-time, part-time and letter of appointment employees having access to student information must have one-time training in the Family Educational Rights and Privacy Act of 1974, as Amended (FERPA), according to TMCC policies and nationally recommended best practices.
 Training should be repeated every two years.

 How to Take FERPA Training

 FERPA training is available online in video format.

 All TMCC employees, including full-time, part-time, letter of appointment and student employees are required to have one time Active Shooter: How to Respond safety training by directive of TMCC's President's Cabinet.